vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 `bond penalty = market.liquidity.bondPenaltyParameter ⨉ shortfall`

 * <NetworkParameter frontMatter={frontMatter} param="market.liquidity.bondPenaltyParameter" hideName={false} hideValue={true} /> can be changed through governance
-* shortfall refers to the absolute value of the funds that either the liquidity provider was unable to cover through their margin and general accounts, are needed for settlement, or are needed to meet their margin requirements
+* shortfall refers to the absolute value of the funds that:
+  * the liquidity provider was unable to cover through margin and general accounts
+  * are needed for settlement
+  * are needed to meet the margin requirements